AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 ### Interacting with the environment

-Now, we will work with InterChain Accounts.
+Now, we will work with interchain accounts (ICA).
 There is a [simple implementation of the ICA protocol on Github](https://github.com/confio/cw-ibc-demo), and we will use that application with a few simplifications for brevity.

 In this protocol, we have 2 smart-contracts that are able to create a connection between them.
 The `client` will send IBC messages to the `host` that in turn will execute the messages on its chain.